allisnulll/keyboard/README.md

     lctl wkup lmet lalt           spc            ralt prnt rctl pgup up   pgdn left down rght
 ```
 This is the base keyboard layout I am working with.
-All the layers are designed for the layout of my ***ThinkPad t480s*** laptop.
+All the layers are designed for the layout of the ***ThinkPad t480s*** laptop.
 The **Kanata** key names can be found [here](https://github.com/jtroo/kanata/blob/main/parser/src/keys/mod.rs).

 ## Base Layers:
 There are six possible base layers: